TrellixVulnTeam/swahilipython_SCMU/Doc/library/venv.rst

    Python installation).

-   When a virtual environment is active, any options that change the installation path will be ignored from all :mod:`distutils` configuration files to prevent projects being inadvertently installed outside of the virtual environment.
+   When a virtual environment is active, any options that change the installation path will be ignored kutoka all :mod:`distutils` configuration files to prevent projects being inadvertently installed outside of the virtual environment.